 foreign administrator means a person who, under the laws of a reciprocating State is vested with the custody or administration of the estate of a person in respect of whom the equivalent of an administration order has been made (however such a person is described under those laws).

-[Section 83B inserted by No. 7 of 1996 s.
+[Section 83B inserted: No. 7 of 1996 s.
 26.]

 83C.
 Administrator may authorise relevant official to administer property in reciprocating State